Blogs

 4. The decision regarding the transaction flows back through the card scheme, payment processor, and gateway to both the business and customer.

-If the payment is approved, the funds move from the customer's bank to the and then to the business's bank account.
+If the payment is approved, the funds move from the customer's bank to the acquirer and then to the business's bank account.

 Choosing the best payment gateway